emojicode/emojicode.github.io/src/reference/inheritance.md

 a main characteristic of object orientation.
 These promises are:

-- The method or initializer of the subclass must take the same number of arguments.
+- The method or initializer of the subclass must take the same number of parameters.
 - The return type of the method or initializer of the subclass must be the same or a subtype of the return type of the overriden method or intializer.
-- The arguments of the method or initializer of the subclass must be of the same type or a super type of the argument types of the overriden method or intializer.
+- The parameters of the method or initializer of the subclass must be of the same type or a super type of the argument types of the overriden method or intializer.
 - The method or initializer of the subclass must have the same accessibility or be more accessible.
+- If the super method or initializer is not escaping, the overriding method or initializer may not be escaping.
+- If a parameter of the overriding method or initializer is escaping, so must be the respective parameter of the super method or initializer.